mjmgooch/food-hygiene-ratings/README.md

 | pageSize | Size of the page to be returned. (optional)|

 ### getAuthorities()
-Returns details of all authorities, results are unbound. https://api.ratings.food.gov.uk/Help/Api/GET-Authorities
+Returns details of all authorities, results are unbound.
+Optionally specify `pageNumber` and `pageSize` to get specific page results. https://api.ratings.food.gov.uk/Help/Api/GET-Authorities
 ```js
 client.authorities.getAuthorities()